 In short, we’re having a great time and it’s really a fun, playful and more importantly eco-responsible activity.
 We honestly rather do this than an hour of Jet-skiing on the lagoon.
 Some may say it’s a matter of taste!

 We end our afternoon quietly, by the pool, dreaming in this idyllic setting.

 This is now the end of our small trip to the Manava Beach Resort and Spa of Moorea.
 We hope that you liked the ride with us!
 It is a place that we can only recommend if you are looking for a weekend or a few days in quietness on the Moorea island.
 If we had to choose one room, I think it would be the garden bungalow with private pool, which was really nice, quiet and in a beautiful green setting.
-If you want to book your room in this beautiful hotel for a few days, it’s right here.

 We leave you now with these few words and if you already know the hotel, do not hesitate to tell us what you think about it – it is always interesting to have other opinions!
 If you are tourists visiting French Polynesia, we invite you to read our opinion on the Raiatea Lodge, a superb accommodation we were able to test in September 2020, after its renovation.
 If you are passing through Raiatea Island, this is clearly the place we recommend.